 The items in this donation are currently uncatalogued and records cannot be retrieved using UCL Explore.
 However, you are invited to to refer to the List of Organisations and the Types/Format sections to get an idea of the material available to you.
 Please contact us if you would like to find out more and request access to any of the resources: information on how to do this is provided in the Access Section of this guide.

 The wide range of publications that have been gifted to the Library by the NUT, combined with the wide range of topics that they cover makes this donation a particularly rich resource.

 To offer a taster of what we are planning to add to our collection, we will feature some of the most interesting and esoteric items that we have come across so far in a series of blog posts.
 These will focus on NUT output first, followed by publications produced by other organisations.
 To stay up to date, please follow the Newsam Blog.

-Follow this link for an overview of our catalogued NUT holdings.
+You can get an overview of our catalogued NUT holdings using Explore.

 Included in this list are two journals that the NUT produced - Secondary Education and the Education Review .
 Both of these titles are available on open access in the open journal stacks on Level 3 of the library.